sereneliu/AoC-2022/README.md

 * I have no intention of getting on the leaderboard, but I like doing the puzzles at midnight, when possible, because it's easier to see how much time I spend on each puzzle.
 If I am too tired, then I'll just make sure I time myself.
 Anyway, while I don't care for the competitive aspect, I do care that I'm spending less time solving these puzzles than I used to (relative to complexity), as a measurable method of seeing improvement in my coding.
 * I have no intention to solve puzzles in as few lines as possible.
 I find those really hard to understand, and at work, when I code review stuff, I always comment on readability.
 Of course, this isn't work and it is for fun.
 I do understand why others do it, but I still prefer readability.
 That said, I do care about making my solutions more elegant (defined here as "as concise as possible while maintaining readability").
 When the puzzles get more complex, I will also have to pay more attention to performance.
 So far, it hasn't really mattered, which is typical for week 1 of Advent of Code.

+## Day 5

+First day I didn't start the puzzles at midnight.
+Took ~2 hours for part 1 and ~1 hour for part 2.
+Honestly, part 2 should have been really quick, except I spent ~90% of that time struggling b/c I didn't realize that I needed to deep copy the dict or else I'm not starting from the initial stacks, but rather the ending stacks from part 1, even though I created a new variable to store the initial stacks.
+Lesson learned.
+For part 1, I also wasted a lot of time debugging, but mostly b/c I debugged in the wrong place.
+I had two incorrect assumptions: (1) that the boxes I move from one stack to the other are single digits and (2) that my mistake was in the actual moving part and not in the instruction part.
+Other than that, honestly, this puzzle wasn't hard, just took awhile to parse.

+## Day 6

+Since it's already past midnight and I just wrapped up Day 5, I'm not about to start another puzzle.
+I will do this during the day tomorrow (technically, later today).
+Ideally, I would like to finish my puzzles before the 24 hour mark.